Is it proofreader, proof reader or proof-reader?

 - proof-reader [hyphenated compound noun]

-Interestingly, though, this word has followed the standard etymological pattern of change which many words go through, over time, ie it begins as an open spelling as two words (1), moves through being a hyphenated compound noun (2) and ends up as a closed spelling as one word (3).
+Interestingly, though, this word has followed the standard etymological pattern of change which many words go through, over time – meaning that it begins as an open spelling as two words (1), moves through being a hyphenated compound noun (2) and ends up as a closed spelling as one word (3).

 So, it would be most up to date to use this as (3): ‘proofreader’ and ‘proofreading’